Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Individual ``defect'' oscillators

 \section{Individual ``defect'' oscillators}

-The observed recovery of energy recurrence by rearranging the oscillators in a FPUT array prompts further analysis.
+Our observation of energy-recurrence recovery by rearranging the oscillators of an FPUT array prompts further analysis.
 In an ordered array, the individual tolerance value of each oscillator depends on its location in the array.
-Therefore, the terminal oscillators have very different tolerance values from those of the center oscillator(s).
+Therefore, the terminal oscillators have very different tolerance values {than} those of the center oscillator(s).
 We expect that the locations of individual tolerance values can affect energy recurrence.
-We thus numerically simulate 1D FPUT-$\beta$ arrays \eqref{cubictol} with individual ``defect'' oscillators in an otherwise homogeneous array.
-Individual or isolated defect systems have been studied in other nonlinear lattice systems \cite{cuevas2009,ponson2010,martinez2016}.
+We thus numerically simulate 1D FPUT-$\beta$ arrays~\eqref{cubictol} with individual ``defect'' oscillators in an otherwise homogeneous array.
+The effects of individual and small numbers of isolated defects have also been studied in other nonlinear lattice systems~\cite{cuevas2009,ponson2010,martinez2016}. {If there are sufficiently many defect oscillators, one can obtain nonlinear analogues of Anderson localization~\cite{martinez2016}.}

-To examine the effect of defects, we perturb a single oscillator of an FPUT-$\beta$ array.
+To examine the effect of {an isolated defect}, we perturb a single oscillator of an FPUT-$\beta$ array.
 Specifically, we suppose that one oscillator has a nonzero tolerance value and that all other oscillators have tolerance values of $0$.
 We do numerical computations with a defect oscillator in each of the $N = 128$ oscillators of an array.
 We again take $\beta = 8$.
-If our tolerance is sufficiently small, such as the 1\% level, we observe energy recurrence irrespective of the location of the perturbation.
-However, if we instead perturb individual oscillators with 10\% change, the amount of recurrence breakdown depends on the location of the perturbed oscillator.
-In Fig.~\ref{fig:single}, we show results of some of our simulations.
+If the tolerance is sufficiently small, such as at the $\pm 1\%$ level, we observe energy recurrence irrespective of the location of the perturbation.
+However, if we instead perturb an individual oscillator by giving it a $\pm 10\%$ tolerance, the amount of recurrence breakdown depends on the location of the perturbed oscillator.
+In Fig.~\ref{fig:single}, we show {the} results of some of our simulations.
 As we see in Figs.~\ref{fig:single}(a,b), we still observe energy recurrence when we perturb the oscillators at locations 1 and 32.
 By symmetry, we also observe recurrence when we perturb oscillators 97 or 128 of the array.
 However, as we can see in Figs.~\ref{fig:single}(c)--(f), we obtain different results when we perturb oscillators in other locations.
 The recorded loss of recurrence has a different magnitude for different oscillators.
-This suggests that there may be a location-influenced structure to the system response to oscillator tolerances.
+This suggests that there may be a location-influenced structure in the system response to oscillator tolerances.
 This, in turn, influences energy recurrence.